Melhem Barakat

-Melhem Barakat (ملحم بركات; 15 August 1945 – 28 October 2016), also known as Melhim Barakat, or Abou Majd was a Lebanese singer, songwriter, and melodist.
-Barakat was a well-renowned singer in Lebanon and the wider Arab world.
+Melhem Barakat (ملحم بركات; 15 August 1945 – 28 October 2016), also known as Melhim Barakat or Abou Majd, was a Lebanese singer, songwriter, and composer.
+Barakat was a renowned singer in Lebanon and the wider Arab world.
 He toured Australia, South America, Canada, and the United States.

 Early life

 Barakat was born on 15 August 1945, in Kfarshima, Lebanon.
 He inherited his affinity for music from his father, who was a carpenter and taught Melhem how to play the oud.
-In 1960, Barakat dropped out of school at the age of 18 and enrolled into the National Institute of Music without his father's knowledge.
+In 1960, Barakat dropped out of school at the age of 15 and enrolled into the National Institute of Music without his father's knowledge.
 He studied music theory, Solfège and Eastern singing.
 He would drop out of the institute four years later at the advice of Philemon Wehbe, beginning his professional career.

 Career

 Barakat started his career in the 1960s.
 He participated as an actor and singer in many of the Rahbani brothers' musicals and operettas.
 In 1968, he left the brothers to pursue a solo career.

 Since the 1990s, Melhem Barakat had several popular songs, such as "Habibi Enta," which was later sung by his ex-wife May Hariri.
 He also collaborated with Najwa Karam, Karol Sakr, Shatha Hassoun, and Majida El Roumi.